GaganUppaldev/mern-todo-app/README.md

 MongoDb
 I am using docker and mongo version 4.4 is setup on docker

+WHILE BUILDING :
+*Used JWT tokens to LOGIN and to perform all other CURD Operations *created many routes for each
+*used unique ObjectID's that are created and managed by mongoDB which i used for editing particular task *Not hyper focus on Security

+#PROJECT IS OVER
+I have sucessfully created a to-do webapp that can perform curd operation

 #More details will be added according to changes